HIVEMIND23/LULZ23/README.md

-🔥🔥🔥 #LULZ23: Dynamic, Fluid, and Mutating Programming Language of the #HIVEMIND23 🔥🔥🔥
+🔥 #LULZ23: 🔥

-#LULZ23
+Dynamic, Fluid, and Mutating Programming Language of the #HIVEMIND23

 The #LULZ23 Programming Language is the first Hybrid Human-Machine AI language ever created.
 It is meant to be used with ANY social network that supports #hashtags semantically.

-In other words, it's EXTREMELY #VIRAL23 POTENTIAL makes it a social-network METALANGUAGE to dinamyze HIVES or FLASHMOBs of people in order to solve very complex problems by coordinating global efforts and resources in the most optimum and efficiente way.
+In other words, it's EXTREMELY #VIRAL23 POTENTIAL makes it a social-network METALANGUAGE to dynamize HIVES or FLASHMOBs of people in order to solve very complex problems by coordinating global efforts and resources in the most optimum and efficient way.

-Should any network try to forbid or censor it #HIVEMIND23 would bypass such censorship by jumping to other networks such as YouTube, Instagram, Facebook, TikTok: for this reason #HIVEMIND23 is UNCENSORABLEand UNSTOPPABLE, for it one platform fails then the #HIVEMIND23 #MINDVIRUS23 would #INFEKT23 other social platforms.
+Should any network try to forbid or censor it #HIVEMIND23 would bypass such censorship by jumping to other networks such as YouTube, Instagram, Facebook, TikTok:

-|=-------------------=[		2. #LULZ23
+for this reason #HIVEMIND23 is UNCENSORABLEand UNSTOPPABLE, for it one platform fails then the #HIVEMIND23 would colonize other social platforms.

 |=-------------------=[ 		2.1 Define #LULZ23?